vneri/Jinjector/README.md

 ## Configuration
 Add the reference to the script files to the configuration file.
-You can also specify, whether Jinjector gives a status over the console:
+You can also specify, whether Jinjector gives a status over the console.
+With "trigger" you can optionally specify an expression that, when validate to "true" triggers a script or a stylesheet:
 ```javascript
 {
   "outputOnConsole":false,